KeshavGulati/BigThink-AI/README.md

 ## Issues
 - Hero section does not exactly look like the design; has different positioning and hero image has a slightly different color.
+- Scroll does not hide when nav bar is open for mobile view.
+- Hamburger behaves differently for similar screen sizes on different devices.

 ## Yet To Do
 - Adding descriptions for the different sections within Pyoneers.